TheRenegadeCoder/sample-programs/archive/a/ada/README.md

 # Sample Programs in Ada

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Ada!
-To find documentation related to the Ada code in this repo, look [here.](https://sampleprograms.io/languages/ada)
+To find documentation related to the Ada code in this repo, look [here](https://sampleprograms.io/languages/ada).

 ## Sample Programs List - 3/38 :disappointed: